 The T2's resolution lets you really drill down into a recording.
 For example, I compared Randy Crawford's Same Old Story (Same Old Song) on both Tidal and Spotify.
 The LUMÏN's software allowed easy swapping between the two, and I preferred the sound that Spotify delivered.
 It had more swagger and drive, with a smoother upper midrange.

-Indeed, it's so insightful that even when compared to a more expensive reference of mine – Cary Audio DMS 600 Network Player – the T2 more than held its own.
+Indeed, it's so insightful that even when compared to a more expensive reference of mine – Cary Audio DMS 600 Network Player (reviewed here) costing an additional $4,000 – the T2 more than held its own.
 It matches the Cary's spatial qualities, balance and dynamics, but has slightly quieter, darker backgrounds.
 I suspect this is partly explained by the difference in digital converter chips; the Cary runs a pair of AKM4497EQ DACs which have a more organic character, but are less grippy and detailed.

 The LUMÏN T2 is one of the best sounding streamers at its price then and is also easy to use, stable in operation and superbly built.
 Effectively a scaled-down version of the flagship X1, you get an awful lot for your money – and as such comes warmly recommended.

 Starting his first audio consultancy business in the early ’80s whilst also working professionally in the electronics industry, Mark now splits his time between professional reviewing and AV consultancy.